aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-sections/_index.md

 ## Inserting a Break

 If you want to explicitly start a new line, paragraph, column, section, or page, call DocumentBuilder.InsertBreak.
 Pass to this method the type of the break you need to insert that is represented by the BreakType enumeration.
-Below example shows how to insert page breaks into a document.
+Below example demonstrates how to insert page breaks into a document.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Document-DocumentBuilderInsertBreak-DocumentBuilderInsertBreak.cs" >}}